 “For records containing more than one collective/corporate group author, InvestigatorList does not indicate to which group author each personal name belongs.”

 It then explains the NLM’s reasoning for repeating names:

 “In this context, the names are entered in the order that they are published; the same name listed multiple times is repeated because NLM can not make assumptions as to whether those names are the same person.”

 When my team set out to build the COVID Author Graph, our aim was not to build just a graph of authors from the COVID-related scientific literature.
 Our aim was to build a knowledge graph of authors.
 In the sense that we wanted to quantify our confidence in the underlying quality of the data and sort out the problem cited above in NLM’s reasoning for repeated names.
 We wanted to disambiguate authors and their affiliations as well as we possibly could.
 Managing knowledge is an iterative process that is based on continuous improvement.
 At a high-level, all knowledge systems implement some version of the Deming cycle (a.k.a. the PDCA cycle) because the nature of knowledge is dynamic and the preservation of quality (for its data) requires feedback loop mechanisms.
 The outcome of such systematic data engineering can be a variety of data products, where the degree of confidence for every piece of information can be quantified and our knowledge can be extended through inference — the Bayesians amongst us can see where all this is going!

 This post has emphasized that even the simplest data sets are fraught with problems that impede the production of knowledge.
 Thus, every knowledge system must define and measure data quality systematically.
 The better the quality of our data, the greater the amount of knowledge that can be produced for a given effort.
-My colleagues and I will publish more details on the quality of MEDLINE data in a forthcoming paper — feel free to reach out if you would like to receive a preprint.
+My colleagues and I have published more details on the quality of MEDLINE data in a new paper you can read now.